Vincent Schiavelli: Career

-Schiavelli was honorary co-chair of the National Marfan Foundation, an organization that serves those affected by Marfan syndrome, from which Schiavelli suffered.
+Schiavelli was honorary co-chair of the National Marfan Foundation, an organization that serves those affected by Marfan syndrome, a condition that Schiavelli had.

 Schiavelli also performed in a few video games, including Emperor: Battle for Dune (as Harkonnen Mentat Yanich Kobal) and as Dr. Hellman in the video game Corpse Killer.

 Personal life

 Schiavelli was married twice.
 He and his first wife, actress Allyce Beasley, were married from 1985 to 1988.
 They appeared together in an episode of Moonlighting, Beasley's television series.
 They had one son, composer Andrea Schiavelli.
 Vincent Schiavelli then married harpist Carol Sue Mukhalian on October 23, 1992.
 They remained married until his death.

 Death

-Schiavelli died of lung cancer on December 26, 2005 at his home in Polizzi Generosa, the Sicilian town where his grandfather Andrea Coco was born, and about which he wrote in his 2002 book Many Beautiful Things: Stories and Recipes from Polizzi Generosa (ISBN 0-7432-1528-1).
+Schiavelli died of lung cancer on December 26, 2005, at the age of 57 at his home in Polizzi Generosa, the Sicilian town where his grandfather Andrea Coco was born, and about which he wrote in his 2002 book Many Beautiful Things: Stories and Recipes from Polizzi Generosa (ISBN 0-7432-1528-1).
 He was buried at Polizzi Generosa Cemetery near Palermo, Sicily.